 Happy day, dear reader!

 On the radio recently, there was a fascinating discussion about shopping malls in America, and the changes they are making to survive in our ever increasing culture of online shopping.
 One economist predicted that in the next five years, a quarter of the malls in this country will go under.
 I thought this interesting, and challenging for those of us who take clients personal shopping.
 I can shop online with my clients, but the education that happens in the dressing room about fit and garment construction and quality requires face to face interaction.
-Being able to try on fits at more than one store is key to learning what works and doesn’t for your body!
+Being able to try on fits at multiple stores is key to learning what works and doesn’t for your body!

 With more and more of us shopping online, let’s review the pros and cons of online shopping!

 (+) You can shop any time.
 (This can also be a con.)
 If you are an early bird, you’re not waiting around for the shops to open.
 If you’re a night owl, you can shop when you are at your best.
 Caveat: Shopping with a glass of wine may not be the best choice… ‘Nuf said.
 Mistakes were made.